 The DevOps origin story

-The DevOps movement did not start with a manifesto or a conference talk.
-It started in a blog comment thread.
+The DevOps movement started in a blog comment thread.

-In October 2007, I published “Operations Is a Competitive Advantage” on O’Reilly Radar.
-I argued that operations was not a cost center.
-It was a competitive advantage and occasionally a strategic weapon.
+In October 2007, I published “Operations Is a Competitive Advantage” on O’Reilly Radar, arguing that operations was a competitive advantage and occasionally a strategic weapon.
 Luke Kanies showed up in the comments and introduced me to Adam Jacob.
 John Allspaw weighed in from Flickr.
 John Willis talked about EC2.
 The people who would build the movement were already arguing about infrastructure before anyone called it DevOps.

-That same year, Steve Souders, Brady Forrest, Artur Bergman, and I walked into Tim O’Reilly’s office and said “we need a gathering place for our tribe.”
+Tim O’Reilly had written “Operations: The New Secret Sauce,” calling operations ground zero in the computing wars.
+I told Tim that everyone in operations at Amazon printed it out and tacked it to their cubicles.
+It was the first time a technical leader said what we were doing was new and important.
+So Steve Souders, Brady Forrest, Artur Bergman, and I walked into Tim’s office and said “we need a gathering place for our tribe.”
 Tim said yes.
 That became the Velocity Conference.
 I had lived the problem at Amazon, where operations teams always missed the launch party because we were too busy in the data center trying to support a launch.
 Velocity was the answer: bring the practitioners together and let the ideas compound.

 They compounded fast.
 By 2009, John Allspaw and I were on stage at Velocity laying out the art of web operations.
 In 2010, we co-edited Web Operations, the O’Reilly book that defined the field, with essays from practitioners at Amazon, Google, and other companies doing this work firsthand.
-That same year, I co-organized the first US-based DevOps Days in Mountainview with Damon Edwards, Andrew Shafer, and John Willis.
+That same year, Patrick Debois, John Willis, Andrew Shafer, and Damon Edwards organized the first US-based DevOps Days in Mountain View, where I participated.

-Meanwhile, I had been running GameDay exercises at Amazon since 2004, deliberately injecting failures into production to build organizational resilience.
-That work pioneered what people now call chaos engineering, incident management, and site reliability engineering.
-In 2012, Kripa Krishnan from Google, John Allspaw from Etsy, and I published “Resilience Engineering: Learning to Embrace Failure” in ACM Queue, describing how we built organizations that deliberately trigger failure to get stronger.
+Meanwhile, I had been running GameDay exercises at Amazon since the early 2000s, deliberately injecting failures into production to build organizational resilience.
+In 2012, I contributed to “Resilience Engineering: Learning to Embrace Failure” in ACM Queue, with Kripa Krishnan from Google and John Allspaw from Etsy, describing how we built organizations that deliberately trigger failure to get stronger.

-The community that grew out of Velocity created something that outlasted any single company or tool.
-It created #hugops, a culture of empathy for the people who keep the internet running.
-It created career paths where none existed.
-It changed how the best engineering organizations work.
+The community that grew out of Velocity built #hugops, a culture of empathy for the people who keep the internet running, and changed how the best engineering organizations work.

 Further Reading